haoronghuang0127-Harry-BC/rfc-psm-extraction/README.md

 ### Profile
 - `default`: Use the default settings of the selected model.
 - `P0`: Basic settings.
-- `P1`: Usa a larger context and output limit.
+- `P1`: Use a larger context and output limit.
 - `P2`: Use a small amount of randomness to test result stability.
 - `P3`: Enable thinking mode.
 - `P4-low`: Use low reasoning for GPT-OSS models.